Disability statistics - poverty and income inequalities

-In 2013, about 30 % of the population aged 16 or more in the EU-28 and having an activity limitation was at risk of poverty or social exclusion, compared with 22 % of those with no limitation.
-Similar results were obtained for the at-risk-of-poverty rate (19 % vs. 15 %), severe material deprivation rate (13 % vs. 8 %) and the share of individuals aged less than 60 and living in households with very low work intensity (24 % vs. 8 %).
-The latter result reflects a more difficult access to the labour market for people with activity limitation.
+In 2019, 28.4 % of the EU-27 population aged 16 or more and having an activity limitation was at risk of poverty or social exclusion, compared with 18.4 % of those with no limitation.
+Similar results were obtained for the at-risk-of-poverty rate (21.1 % vs. 14.6 %), severe material deprivation rate (8.8 % vs. 4.4 %) and the share of individuals aged less than 60 and living in households with very low work intensity (22.8 % vs. 6.5 %).
+The latter result reflects the more difficult access to the labour market for people with activity limitation.

-There are significant differences across countries, yet in all of them people without activity limitation are on average less exposed to the risk of poverty and social exclusion than those with some activity limitation.
-Severe material deprivation is more frequent in Eastern European Member States.
-For instance, more than half of those with an activity limitation in Bulgaria (57 %) are also severely materially deprived, while the share is 3 % in Luxembourg and 1 % in Switzerland.
+There are significant differences across countries, yet in all of them, people without activity limitation are on average less exposed to the risk of poverty and social exclusion than those with some activity limitation.
+Severe material deprivation is more frequent in eastern European Member States.
+For instance, over 30 % of those with an activity limitation in Bulgaria (33.1 %) are also severely materially deprived, while the share is 3.2 % in Sweden and 1.7 % in Luxembourg.
 With regard to the two other components of AROPE (being at-risk-of-poverty and living in a household with low work intensity), the gaps between countries are less significant.
-For instance, the at-risk-of-poverty rate after social transfers for people with activity limitation varies from 10 % in Iceland up to 26 % in Estonia and 29 % in Bulgaria.
+For instance, the at-risk-of-poverty rate after social transfers for people with activity limitation varies from 11.1 % in Slovakia, up to 35.7 % in Estonia and 36.7 % in Latvia.

-People with activity limitation rely heavily on social transfers.
-In 2013, 68 % of the EU-28 population aged 16 or more and having some activity limitation would have been at risk of poverty if social transfers (social benefits, allowances and pensions) had not taken place.
-In comparison, 31 % of the population with no activity limitation would have been at-risk-of-poverty.
-The rate before social transfers for those with an activity limitation ranged from 51 % in Switzerland and 57 % in Iceland to 78 % in Lithuania and 82 % in Greece.
-The at-risk-of-poverty rate for the population with an activity limitation fell to 19 % of the EU-28 population after taking social transfers into account.
+In 2019, 68.0 % of the EU-27 population aged 16 or over with an activity limitation would have been at risk of poverty if social transfers (social benefits, allowances and pensions) had not taken place, while 21.1 % of the same population would have been at risk after taking social transfers into account.
 Similar impacts were observed in all countries.
+The rate before social transfers for those with an activity limitation ranged from 55.4 % in Denmark, to 73.4 % in Hungary and 79.3 % in Greece.

 In-work poverty: people with activity limitation more exposed than people with no limitation

 Regardless of whether an activity limitation exists or not, being in employment reduces the risk of poverty.
-In 2013, 9 % of the employed population aged 18 or more in the EU-28 was at-risk-of-poverty, while the share was 16 % for all persons of the same age group (see (ilc_li04)).
+In 2019, 9.0 % of the employed EU-27 population aged 18 or more was at-risk-of-poverty, while the share was 16.0 % for all persons of the same age group (see (ilc_li04)).
 Nevertheless, employment does not make the risk of poverty disappear.
 In-work poverty, that is poverty among the employed population, is a key indicator of the labour market integration of people having an activity limitation.
-In the EU-28, 12 % of those in employment and having an activity limitation were at-risk-of-poverty.
-The highest values were observed in Portugal (14 %), Greece (21 %) and Romania (22 %), and the lowest in Finland (3 %), Denmark and the Netherlands (5 %).
-Not having an activity limitation reduced the poverty risk to 9 %.
+In the EU-27, 10.6 % of those in employment with an activity limitation were at-risk-of-poverty.
+The highest values were observed in Portugal (15.8 %), Spain (15.9 %) and Romania (19.1 %), and the lowest in Slovakia (4.6 %), Slovenia (4.1 %) and Finland (3.5 %).

 Data sources and availability

 The EU-statistics on income and living conditions (EU-SILC) is the EU reference source for comparative statistics on income distribution and social inclusion.
-It provides annual data for the 28 EU countries, Iceland, Norway and Switzerland covering income, poverty, social exclusion and other aspects of living conditions.
+It provides annual data for the 27 EU countries, Iceland, Norway, Switzerland and United Kingdom covering income, poverty, social exclusion and other aspects of living conditions.